Auburn Cord Duesenberg Automobile Museum

-The Auburn Cord Duesenberg Automobile Museum is an automobile museum located in Auburn, Indiana in the United States.
+The Auburn Cord Duesenberg Automobile Museum is an automobile museum located in Auburn, Indiana, United States.
 Opened in 1974, it is dedicated to preserving cars built by Auburn Automobile, Cord Automobile, and Duesenberg Motors Company.

 Facility

 The museum is located in the former administration building of the Auburn Automobile Company, which operated on this property from the early 20th century until its closure in 1937.
 The building, along with the adjacent service and new parts building, and the L-29 building now occupied by the National Auto & Truck Museum, were together declared a National Historic Landmark in 2005.
 This complex was recognized as one of the nation's best-preserved examples of an independent auto company's facilities.
 The showroom and administrative buildings were designed by architect Alvin M. Strauss in Art Deco style and were built in 1930.
 The Auburn Automobile Company had its genesis in a carriage manufacturer, and at its height had more than 18 acre of facilities here.
 After its closure, the administration building housed a business selling original and reproduction parts for a number of discontinued manufacturers, including the Auburn, Cord, and Duesenberg nameplates, until 1960.